Numeric data types

 • If the largest value in the column is 10000000, then each of the values consumes 4 bytes (uncompressed).

-However, scale (number of digits following the decimal point) does have an impact on storage.
+However, scale (the number of digits following the decimal point) affects storage.
 For example, the same value stored in a column of type NUMBER(10,5) consumes more space than NUMBER(5,0).
-Also, processing values with a larger scale could be slightly slower and consume more memory.
+Also, processing values with a larger scale might be slightly slower and consume more memory.

 To save space, Snowflake compresses values before writing them to storage.
 The amount of compression depends on the data values and other factors.